 It is with pleasure that I welcome you to GEMS Cambridge International Private School - Sharjah (GCS).
 Our mission is "To enable our students to realise their full potential in a multicultural, caring and positive learning environment.
-We endeavour to develop responsible, globally conscious citizen.
+We endeavour to develop responsible, globally conscious citizens.
 We will support all of our students to develop their skills as lifelong learners with a strong sense of self-worth."

-We are delighted to go into our fourth year of opening a brand new school in the heart of the "Cultural Capital of the Arab World."
-This is an ideal opportunity for us to build on the success and legacy of the GEMS Cambridge Schools in Dubai and Abu Dhabi, which span over more than three decades.
+We are delighted to go into our fifth year of opening a brand new school in the heart of the "Cultural Capital of the Arab World."

 Not only do we implement the best practice from our family of schools, but we also create a unique school with its own identity and strengths.
 We create a learning environment that enhances academic achievements by instilling values, which guide the daily lives of our students.

-GCS prides itself as a values-driven community where children feel happy and safe.
+GCS prides itself as a values-driven community where students feel happy and safe.
 We place a strong focus on design thinking and problem solving in whatever we do within and outside of the classroom.
 Students have daily opportunities to explore innovative solutions to complex challenges.
 Through appreciative inquiry, we acknowledge the good in everyone we meet and everything we see.